 The National Peanut Festival's team continues to work hard to ensure a safe environment for everyone during the Fair this year.

 The NPF team needs every fairgoer to do their part and most of all, be respectful of others and do the right thing.
-The current health situation makes for a challenging backdrop for the 77th Fair.
-Of course, we would love for everyone to attend the Fair this year and continue the great family traditions that make the event special to so many, however, we understand that some will be hesitant.
+Of course, we would love for everyone to attend the Fairgrounds this year and continue the great family traditions that make the event special to so many, however, we understand that some will be hesitant.
 We ask that those who attend take the necessary precautions to protect themselves and others.
 While none of the following advisements are mandatory, following these guidelines will create a safer Fair for everyone.

 During these times, we acknowledge that no event can be completely risk-free, and we’re counting on you to do your part to help us present as safe of an event as we can by following the below health guidance, which is subject to change:

 If you’re fully vaccinated, thank you!
 If you’re not, now is the time to be protected for when the Fair’s Opening Day arrives.
 That’s the best thing you can do for yourself and for everyone, especially children under age 12 and others who cannot currently get vaccinated.
 It’s widely recognized that the vast majority of all current COVID-19 cases are among unvaccinated people.
 While we will not (and cannot legally) require you to show proof of vaccination or a recent negative COVID-19 test to enter the Fair, if you’re not vaccinated and plan to attend, we urge you to do your research, talk to your doctor, and consider a vaccine, both for your safety and the safety of others.
 If you can’t get one beforehand, our friends at Alabama Public Health (Houston County)